-New characters can be recruited through the Expedition Center and new skills can be thought from the Training Center.
+New characters can be recruited through the Expedition Center and new skills can be taught from the Training Center.
 Though Skill Points are needed to learn new or improve existing skills, it can be obtained when your characters level up.

 My favourite place to be among all of the facilities within the town is the Shop.
 It is run by a cheerful shopkeeper name Marie.
-Her bright smile coupled with the shop upbeat theme, a stark contrast to the droning and ominous sound through most of the game, served as the perfect place to catch a momentary respite after delving into the ominous dungeon.
+Her bright smile coupled with the shop upbeat theme is a stark contrast to the droning and ominous sound through most of the game, served as the perfect place to catch a momentary respite after delving into the ominous dungeon.
 And I also need to prepare food, potions and other essentials before the next venture.

 Mistover | KRAFTON